-The terms delirium and psychosis are narrowly defined as follows:
+Delirium and psychosis are defined as follows:

-Delirium refers to acute onset of deficits in attention, awareness, and cognition that fluctuate in severity over time, often associated with psychomotor disturbance, altered sleep cycle, and emotional variability.
-These disturbances may be hyperactive (restlessness, agitation) or hypoactive (psychomotor retardation, lethargy).
-There may be accompanying fever, and autonomic symptoms (tachycardia, sweating) depending on underlying etiology.
-Psychosis refers to a disorder of impaired reality testing characterized by the presence of hallucinations and/ or delusions, or both without (without insight into their pathologic nature).
-This may be associated with disorganized behavior, thought blocking, illogicality, tangentiality, perseveration, neologisms.
+- Delirium is a disorder of acute onset involving deficits in attention, awareness, and cognition that fluctuate in severity over time.
+These are often associated with psychomotor disturbance, altered sleep cycle, and emotional variability.
+These disturbances may be hyperactive (restlessness, agitation) or hypoactive (psychomotor retardation, lethargy) and there may be accompanying fever and/or autonomic symptoms (tachycardia, sweating), depending on the underlying cause. - Psychosis is a disorder of impaired reality, characterized by hallucinations, delusions, or both, without insight into their pathologic nature.
+It may be associated with disorganized behavior, thought blocking, illogicality, tangentiality, perseveration, and/ or neologisms.

-The purpose of the initial assessment is to define the category of the etiology.
-These may include: toxic/ metabolic (hypoglycemic, drug exposures), structural (trauma, stroke, hypoxic-ischemic, hydrocephalus, tumor), paroxysmal (seizure, psychiatric), inflammatory (infectious, autoimmune).
+The purpose of the initial assessment is to characterize the etiology.
+This may include: toxic/ metabolic (e.g. hypoglycemic, drug exposures), structural (e.g. trauma, stroke, hypoxic-ischemic, hydrocephalus, tumor), paroxysmal (e.g. seizure, psychiatric), and inflammatory (e.g. infectious, autoimmune).

-Of note even a mild or trivial, acute insult superimposed upon a chronic pathophysiologic process may cause acute mental status change, and head imaging may or may not be necessary, depending on the provider's pretest suspicion of a new significant diagnosis.
+Of note, even a seemingly mild, reversible brain insult superimposed upon a chronic pathophysiologic process may cause a sudden mental status change, and head imaging may or may not be necessary, depending on the provider's pre-test suspicion of a significant new diagnosis.